Q. What is Chinook Learning Services (Chinook)

 While there is always a degree of uncertainty when a location move occurs, our current projections estimate approximately 300 to 500 students could access Chinook high school programming at each of the new sites - James Fowler High School in the north and Lord Beaverbrook High School in the south.

-Q. Are adult learners going to be integrated with minors at Forest Lawn High School?
+Q. Are adult learners going to be integrated with students at Forest Lawn High School?
+Mar.
+1

 While there is always a degree of uncertainty when a location move occurs, our current projections estimate approximately 400 students could access Chinook ELL/LINC programming at Forest Lawn High School.